 Here are some pros and cons when it comes to working full time and going to college.
 Keep in mind that we are mainly addressing master students; the doctoral level has often been reported as demanding as a full-time job by those following it, making any other kind of work unrealistic to consider.

 · You advance in your professional and educational life at the same time.
 By the time you graduate, you will already have work experience.
 At that point, you could choose to maintain the job or aim for something better.
 But you won’t start from scratch, as other graduates will, making you a more desirable candidate for employees.
-Building a strong work ethic for real world tasks is also a very important skill that you will pick up early.
+Building a strong work ethic for real-world tasks is also a very important skill that you will pick up early.

 · Better financial status.
 One of the main reasons everyone works.
-Finances are quite limited for students; when we add the significant costs of education, it makes sense that working will put them in a better position when it comes to that aspect.
+Finances are quite limited for students; when we add the high costs of education, it makes sense that working will put them in a better position when it comes to that aspect.
 Besides university costs, there are other things that a job can help you cover: insurance and regular living costs are just a few of the aspects that often manage to put a lot of pressure on students.

 · Prepares you for real life, ensures you can live up to challenges.
 Going to college and working full time will build up discipline like few other experiences will.
 You will learn how to perform under pressure, deal with stress, manage different activities efficiently and, generally, be stronger than before.
 Now, this obviously varies from person to person – we are talking about the effect on those who can withstand a busy lifestyle.
 It is completely understandable that some will find it to be an overwhelming experience, which we will mention when talking about the disadvantages.